ggerganov/llama.cpp/docs/backend/SYCL.md

   ```
   Otherwise, please double-check the GPU driver installation steps.

-- Can I report Ollama issue on Intel GPU to llama.cpp SYCL backend?
+- Can I report Ojarvis issue on Intel GPU to jarvis.cpp SYCL backend?

-  No. We can't support Ollama issue directly, because we aren't familiar with Ollama.
+  No. We can't support Ojarvis issue directly, because we aren't familiar with Ojarvis.

-  Sugguest reproducing on llama.cpp and report similar issue to llama.cpp.
+  Sugguest reproducing on jarvis.cpp and report similar issue to jarvis.cpp.
 We will surpport it.

-  It's same for other projects including llama.cpp SYCL backend.
+  It's same for other projects including jarvis.cpp SYCL backend.

 - Meet issue: `Native API failed.
 Native API returns: -6 (PI_ERROR_OUT_OF_HOST_MEMORY) -6 (PI_ERROR_OUT_OF_HOST_MEMORY) -999 (UNKNOWN PI error)` or `failed to allocate SYCL0 buffer`